-What should I do if I have nowhere to stay now or very soon?
+What should you do if you have nowhere to stay now or very soon?

 First, you need to tell someone that you are having housing problems and ask for help.

 Who can I tell?

 If you are in college you can tell your tutor or go to the student advice services.